coursesAM/APL100W25/README.md

     Come prepared to discuss any doubts with the tutorial teachers.
   - **Part-B:**
     This section contains the homework assignments.
-    Please note that **tutorial teachers will not provide solutions or hints for Part-B** during the tutorials.
+    Please do not ask **tutorial teachers to provide solutions or hints for Part-B** during the tutorials (or even outside of tutorials).
     You are encouraged to work independently on these assignments to enhance your learning.

 - **Additional Requirements:**